 Quitting on Your Own Doesn’t Work for Most People

-Oxycodone, hydrocodone, fentanyl, morphine, codeine, and heroin have a strong addiction potential.
+Oxycodone, hydrocodone, fentanyl, morphine, codeine, and heroin have strong addiction potential.
 These products rewrite your brain’s pathways.
 You think that you’re in control of your intake, but you aren’t.
 You find that out the hard way when you try to quit.

 Pain signals travel through your nervous system and reach the brain.
 Dopamine production now depends on the presence of the drugs.
 Should you stop using the drugs, crushing depression quickly sets in.
-Ending the addiction with help is the only way out of the vicious cycle.
+Ending addiction with help is the only way out of the vicious cycle.